buildingbeautifuluis/buildingbeautifuluis.github.io/01-Chapter-1-Designing-Interfaces.md

 + Mental Models
 + …

-**IMG: 1/3 Terminal; 1/3 System 7; 1/3 iOS**

-**CAPTION: This image will show half a century of user interface design in one image.
-On the left, the terminal; in the middle System 7; on the right iOS.**

 Of course user interfaces have come a long, long way since the early 70s and we’re now witnessing the rise of non-graphical user interfaces, particularly conversational and voice interfaces.
 In this book, I’ll focus primarily on graphical user interfaces across a range of contexts: